 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-In addition to the program director, there must be at least one ophthalmic plastic and reconstructive surgery fellowship-educated core faculty member.
+There must be at least two core faculty members, one of whom must be the program director.
 (Core) - 2.11.
 Program Coordinator

 There must be a program coordinator.
+(Core)

-(Core) - 2.11.a.
+- 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
-(Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)